Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/java-paradigm.md

 ## Assembling

-Converting code written in assembly language to the equivalent machine language is known as **assembling** - it's essentially a search/replace operation where mnemonics are replaced with their machine code equivalents.
+Converting code written in assembly language to the equivalent machine language is known as **assembling**.

+It's essentially a search/replace operation where mnemonics are replaced with their machine code equivalents.

+--

 The program to do so is called an **assembler**.